 If you move, be sure to update your address with us as well as with the U.S. Post Office.
 You can log into your account (or create a login) on this site and notify us of the change.
 You also may call us at 877-530-9782.

 It is your responsibility to make loan payments, even if you don’t receive a statement.
 You can log into your account (or create a login) on this site to view billing statements and account information.

 The consolidation process may take some time.
 Your consolidation lender must process your application, verify the loans being consolidated, and send payments to the original lenders.
 Or, your loan may not have been included in the consolidation loan.
 Not all student loans are eligible for consolidation.
 If you have questions about the progress of your consolidation, please contact your consolidation lender.

-Interest may capitalize (i.e. be added to the principal balance of your loan) at designated times specified in your loan agreement.
+Interest may capitalize (i.e. be added to the principal balance of your loan) at designated times specified in your promissory note or loan agreement.

 For example, interest may capitalize after a period of forbearance during which interest is accruing but payments are not required.

 Yes.
 When a consumer submits payment(s) for multiple accounts, all of which are serviced by UAS, the consumer may decide to have certain portions of the payment applied to specific loans.
 To allocate payment(s), you may make a payment on this site and use the "Pay Toward Loan" column to designate the specific portion of the payment that you would like applied to each account.
 Or, you may call us at 877-530-9782 for allocation requests or questions.

 For your convenience, several options are available to you: